ModelOriented/pyCeterisParibus/README.md

 ### Single variable profile
 Let's look at Mr Ernest James Crease, the 19-year-old man, travelling on the 3. class from Southampton with an 8 pounds ticket in his pocket.
 He died on Titanic.
 Most likely, this would not have been the case had Ernest been a few years younger.
-This plot presents the chance of survival for a person like Ernest at different ages.
+Figure 1 presents the chance of survival for a person like Ernest at different ages.
 We can see things were tough for people like him unless they were a child.

 ```python
 ernest = X_test.iloc[10]